 While Antoine Fuqua was briefly attached to direct, he wanted to increase the action sequences.
 Fuqua envisioned a rather large, epic scale car chase for the scene where Gin and Mac escape from the shady antiques dealer, and the climactic heist was to feature more high-tech gadgets and a much more intricate escape.
-Sean Connery was not happy about Fuqua's plans for the film, in fact, in a 1999 issue of Premiere magazine, he said that Fuqua tried to turn the film into "The Rock", which Connery believed wouldn't have worked for the picture.
+Sir Sean Connery was not happy about Fuqua's plans for the movie.
+In a 1999 issue of Premiere Magazine, he said that Fuqua tried to turn the movie into The Rock (1996), which Connery believed wouldn't have worked for the movie.

 In the original script, the climactic events were set to take place the minute that Hong Kong reverted back to Chinese rule.
-However, director Jon Amiel preferred to use something more timely, so the Millennium Eve became the catalyst event.
+However, Director Jon Amiel preferred to use something more timely, so the Millennium Eve became the catalyst event.

-Malaysia objected to the depiction of their country as a backwards one when a shantytown in Malacca was superimposed over a tilt shot of the Petronas Towers.
+Malaysia objected to the depiction of their country as a backwards one, when a shantytown in Malacca was superimposed over a tilt shot of the Petronas Towers.
 In reality, Malacca is nowhere near the Towers.

-In Ving Rhames following film, Mission: Impossible II (2000), the main protagonist, American spy Ethan Hunt (Tom Cruise), recruits professional thief Nyah Nordoff-Hall (Thandie Newton) to recover a stolen item, later revealed to be an engineered virus.
-Sean Connery, who plays Mac, is famous for playing British secret agent James Bond, and Rolf Saxon (Director) had played CIA Analyst William Donloe.
-Ving Rhames played IMF operative and computer specialist Luther Stickell in the "Mission: Impossible" franchise.
+In Ving Rhames' following movie, Mission: Impossible II (2000), the main protagonist, American spy Ethan Hunt (Tom Cruise), recruits professional thief Nyah Nordoff-Hall (Thandie Newton) to recover a stolen item, later revealed to be an engineered virus.
+Sir Sean Connery (Mac) is famous for playing British Secret Agent James Bond, and Rolf Saxon (Director) played C.I.A.
+Analyst William Donloe.
+Ving Rhames played I.M.F. operative and computer specialist Luther Stickell in the Mission: Impossible film franchise.

 The trivia items below may give away important plot points.